 Our Dallas Peer Advisory Forums will continue to meet as usual.
 We may decide to shift to online platforms to continue meetings in the short-term, with the intention of resuming in-person sessions as soon as is feasible.
 At this time, we plan to continue holding meetings in person, but are monitoring the situation closely and will respond appropriately to keep participants safe.
 We are working closely with our venue partners to ensure that they’re taking additional cleaning measures and precautions.

 Application for our new Managers and Directors forums is still open, and we plan to launch this forum as intended.
 We will manage the delivery of sessions (face-to-face vs. video) as is appropriate at launch.
 If you are interested in applying, do so now.
 Having strong peer groups and strategic advisors is more important than ever in a crisis.
-Don’t weather it alone.
+Don’t weather COVID-19 difficulties alone.

 Application for the new Catalyst Program will continue as normal.
 This program is scheduled for launch later this year, and we are currently taking applications for priority access.
 If you are interested in increasing your competitive advantage for employment and taking your career to the next level, apply for this impactful program.
 You can find more information here.

-Our new career coaching program will continue as usual, and will be delivered online through video conference.
+Our new career coaching program will continue as usual and will be delivered online through video conference.
 This program is crucial for those in career transition, about to be in transition, or those who are exploring their next career move.
 In a softening economy, this could be the best investment you make to stay competitive.
 Contact us to learn more about this program.

 - Watch out for Coronavirus-related cyber scams.
 Learn more about how to keep yourself and your company safe from cybersecurity expert and EWF Dallas Executive Forum member Stacy Scott in her guest post on our blog.